bradyallenjohnson/FlowDebugger/README.md

 	$ sudo unzip FlowDebugger-1.0.linux-x86_64.zip

 4) Windows users
-	I dont know if 'ovs-ofctl' is available for windows, but in the future it will be possible to execute the flow_debugger towards a remote machine (currently unsupported)
+	I dont know if 'ovs-ofctl' is available for windows, so the flow_debugger may only be usable on windows by connecting to a remote machine, using the "Host" field on the main window.

 	I havent prepared a windows version, but you can still install it on windows following these pseudo-steps:
 	(I dont know the exact windows syntax, sorry)